khiam-h/cNIBP-DTT-MATLAB/README.md

   - evaluation (MAE / bias / SD / Bland-Altman)

 ## Why it matters
 Cuff-less BP measurement is desirable for wearable monitoring.
-This project explores a practical pipeline using time-based features.
+This project explores a novel and practical pipeline using time-based features, using hemodynamic data collected using a fully **Textile Antenna** on a human subject

 ## Tech stack
 - MATLAB
 - Signal processing + feature extraction
 - Calibration
+Note: pipeline requires rawdata from sensor.
+(Textile Antenna in this case.
+Input: S11 Magnitude vs Time)

 ## Results (example)
 - SBP MAE: 16.5 mmHg